How to Request Sensitive Information from Clients Without Using Email

 Read moreSlack, email, and shared docs leak passwords daily.
 Here's how engineering teams share credentials securely in 2026 without breaking workflow.

-Read moreCoffee shop Wi-Fi is convenient, but it's also a playground for hackers.
-Learn how Man-in-the-Middle attacks work and how to protect your data.
+Read morePublic Wi-Fi feels convenient, but it's a soft target for attackers.
+Here's how man-in-the-middle attacks really work — and how to protect your data.

-Read morePhishing remains the #1 cause of data breaches.
-Learn the subtle signs of a fake email and how to train your eye to spot the scam.
+Read morePhishing is still one of the top causes of data breaches.
+Learn the subtle signs of a fake email and train your eye to spot the scam.

 Read moreCookies are old news.
-Modern trackers use 'Browser Fingerprinting' to identify you with 99% accuracy without storing a single byte on your device.
+Modern trackers use browser fingerprinting to identify you across sites without storing a single byte on your device.

-Read moreDoes Incognito mode hide your browsing from your ISP?
-No. Does it stop websites from tracking you?
-No. Find out what it actually does.
+Read moreDoes Incognito hide your browsing from your ISP or stop sites tracking you?
+No. Here's what Private Browsing actually does — and what it can't.

 Read moreStop pasting secrets into Slack.
 Stop emailing `.env` files.
-Learn the professional workflow for sharing credentials with your team.
+Learn the professional workflow for sharing API keys with your team.

-Read moreIt happens to the best of us.
-A stray `git add .` and suddenly your AWS keys are on GitHub.
-How to manage environment variables safely.
+Read moreOne stray `git add .` and your AWS keys are on GitHub.
+How to keep .env files out of your repo — and share them with your team safely.

-Read moreWhy write code to break a firewall when you can just ask the receptionist for the password?
-Understanding the psychology of scams.
+Read moreWhy break a firewall when you can just ask the receptionist for the password?
+A practical guide to the psychology behind scams and how to shut them down.

-Read moreVPNs are marketed as a magic shield for everything.
+Read moreVPNs are sold as a magic shield for everything.
 They aren't.
-Let's look at what a VPN actually protects and when you need one.
+Here's what a VPN actually protects, what it can't, and when you really need one.

-Read moreIf you know your password, it's not strong enough.
-Why the human brain is the bottleneck in security and how to offload it.
+Read moreIf you can remember a password, it's probably not strong enough.
+Why your brain is the security bottleneck and how to offload it safely.

 Read more